 \subsection{Computational Complexity}

-Our proposed dynamic convolution is applied to the front-end of KWS network for the dynamic feature extraction.
-A single channel audio input is fed to dynamic convolution and a single channel output is used as input of KWS network.
-For this single channel configuration, we compare computational costs (model parameters, time complexity, and space complexity) as summarized in Table 1.
-For simplicity, conventional Dynamic Convolution(DyConv) and our Lightweight Dynamic Convolution(LDyConv) are only performed on a simple Fully-Connected (FC) layer.
-For simplicity, normalization and activation processes were not performed.\\ {\bf Model parameters.} In DyConv, $K$ dimensional weight vector is driven by the patch size $K$.
-Thus, $K^2$ of parameters are used for DyConv implementation.
-In LDyConv, the PDF produces $K$ scalar weights from the patch dimension and the IDF generates a weight vector from $F$ by using two FC layers.
-Thus, LDyConv requires $K(F+1)$ parameters.
-Since $K$ and $F$ are of the same order, number of parameters required for DyConv and LDyConv are similar.\\ {\bf Time complexity.} DyConv computes $K^2$ for every sample (pixel).
-With ($N$) total number of samples, DyConv has $O(K^2N)$ of time complexity.
-In LDyConv, the PDF computes $K$ for every sample while the IDF is only performed per an audio clip.
-Thus, time complexity of LDyConv is $O(K(N+F))$ or it is approximately $O(KN)$ since $N>>F$.
-Our method would result similar time complexity over the static filter.\\ {\bf Space complexity} As the DyConv generates patch-level dynamic weight, it has $O(KN)$ of space complexity for saving dynamic weight vector.
-On the other hand, our dynamic filter only requires $O(K+N)$ of space complexity.\\ In summary, our proposed lightweight dynamic convolution model has similar model complexity compared to a static convolution filter model.
-We confirm that our proposed model consumes 2K parameters and 224K Flops when $K=9$, $F=40$ and $T=98$.
+Our proposed dynamic convolution is applied to the front end of the KWS network for the dynamic feature extraction.
+A single-channel audio input gets fed to dynamic convolution and a single-channel output is employed as input for the KWS network.
+For this single-channel configuration, we compare computational costs (model parameters, time complexity, and space complexity) as summarized in Table 1. $N$ denotes the size of the pixel in the T-F feature which is equal to [$T \times F$].
+For simplicity, we only compare the convolution process of the conventional Dynamic Convolution (DyConv) and our Lightweight Dynamic Convolution (LDyConv).\\ {\bf Model parameters.} In DyConv, the $K^2$ dimensional weight vector is driven by the patch size $K^2$.
+Thus, $K^4$ of parameters are used for DyConv implementation.
+In LDyConv, the PDF produces $K^2$ scalar weights from the patch dimension and the IDF generates a weight vector from $F$ by using two FC layers.
+Thus, LDyConv requires $K^2(F+1)$ parameters.
+Since $K^2$ and $F$ are of the same order, the number of parameters required for DyConv and LDyConv are similar.\\ {\bf Time complexity.} DyConv computes $K^4$ for every sample (pixel).
+With the total number of samples ($N$), DyConv has $O(K^4N)$ of time complexity.
+In LDyConv, the PDF computes $K^2$ for every sample while the IDF is only performed per audio clip.
+Thus, time complexity of LDyConv is $O(K^2(N+F))$ or it is approximately $O(K^2N)$ since $N>>F$.
+Our method would result in similar time complexity over the static filter.\\ {\bf Space complexity} As the DyConv generates patch-level dynamic weight, it has $O(K^2N)$ of space complexity for saving dynamic weight vector.
+On the other hand, our dynamic filter only requires $O(K^2+N)$ of space complexity.\\ In summary, our proposed lightweight dynamic convolution model has similar model complexity compared to a static convolution filter model.
+We confirm that our proposed model consumes 2K parameters and 220K Flops when $K=3$, $F=40$, and $T=98$.